moby/moby/docs/extend/authorization.md

 # Create an authorization plugin

 Docker’s out-of-the-box authorization model is all or nothing.
-Any user with permission to access to the Docker daemon can run any Docker client command.
+Any user with permission to access the Docker daemon can run any Docker client command.
 The same is true for callers using Docker's remote API to contact the daemon.
 If you require greater access control, you can create authorization plugins and add them to your Docker daemon configuration.
 Using an authorization plugin, a